angelicadxm/406-Ventures/README.md

 also central to the Standards for Educational an...
 - [📄 PDF Link](http://arxiv.org/pdf/2411.02577v1.pdf)

-### 6. =HYPERLINK("http://arxiv.org/abs/2411.06037v1", "Sufficient Context: A New Lens on Retrieval Augmented Generation Systems") 📈
+### 6. Error fetching title: 'NoneType' object has no attribute 'text' 📈

 - **Authors**: Hailey Joren (H-index: 6.0), Jianyi Zhang (H-index: 103.0)
 - **Published**: 2024-11-09T02:13:14Z